D3lt4lph4/jpeg_deep/README.md

 The config file in the <config_dir_path> needs to be named "config.py" for the script to run correctly.

-For more details on classification training on ImageNet dataset, refer to this [section](##classification), for more details for training on Pascal VOC dataset, refer to this [section](##Detection-Pascal-VOC) and for more details for training MS-COCO dataset, refer to this [section](##Detection-MS-COCO)
+For more details on classification training on ImageNet dataset, refer to this [section](#Classification-ImageNet), for more details for training on Pascal VOC dataset, refer to this [section](#Detection-(PascalVOC)) and for more details for training MS-COCO dataset, refer to this [section](#Detection-(MS-COCO))

 ### Training using horovod

 The training script support the usage of horovod.
+I highly recommend to train on multiple GPUs for the classification given the size of the dataset.
 An exemple file for training with horovod using slurm is provided [jpeg_deep.sl](slurm/jpeg_deep.sl).

 ```bash
 cd slurm